 Of course, you can always customize the existing columns or add new ones.
 Here are a few columns you may want to add to your to-do list.

 Task type.
-Let's say you're an editor, and your daily tasks usually fall into one of three categories: admin, research, and editing.
+Let's say you're an editor, and your daily tasks fall into one of three categories: admin, research, and editing.
 Add a dropdown list to your column, so you can easily categorize your work.
 You can then sort or filter your spreadsheet by task type to quickly group similar tasks.

 Now let's talk about a few rows or sections you may want to keep.